ngs-docs/2020-ggg-201b-rnaseq/README.md

 Authors: Taylor Reiter and N. Tessa Pierce

-Technical updates by Titus Bronw.
+Technical updates by Titus Brown.

 ## To run in binder --